radixdlt/babylon-ledger-app/README.md

 ### Prerequisites

 __WARNING__: At the moment of writing (2023-03-01) Rust nightly build can't properly link binaries.
-As a workaround, use `rustup default nightly-2023-01-31` instead of plan `rustup default nightly`.
+As a workaround, use `rustup default nightly-2023-01-31` instead of plain `rustup default nightly`.

 #### Install ARM GCC, Binutils, cross-compilation headers: